What Is E-A-T and Why It Matters?

 -

-Use PR to build backlinks from trusted publications
+Use PR for backlinks

 -

-Partner with influencers or professionals in your industry
+Partner with influencers

 Industry-Specific E-A-T Applications